ChrisMeissner/team-profile-generator/README.md

 ## Tests
 To run the program, type "node index" into the command line.
-You can also use "npm run tests" to run tests
+You can also use "npm run tests" to run tests.

 ## Questions